microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 To complete this challenge, you must achieve the following goals:

-- The VehicleRegistrationService and FineCollectionService must each run with a Dapr sidecar.
+- The `VehicleRegistrationService` and `FineCollectionService` must each run with a Dapr sidecar.
-- The FineCollectionService must use the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the VehicleRegistrationService.
+- The `FineCollectionService` must use the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the `VehicleRegistrationService`.

 This challenge targets the operations labeled as **number 1** in the end-state setup: